EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 class Movie(MovieBase):
-    """Response model that includes the server-generated ID."""
+    """Response model that includes the server-generated ID.

+    Note: In Session 04, we'll split this into `Movie` (table) and `MovieRead` (response), but the HTTP contract stays the same.
+    """
     id: int